-That was the furthest from the truth, and in all reality it meant we were changing our life to fit our goals and values on how we wanted to live.
+That was the furthest from the truth, and in all reality, it meant we were changing our life to fit our goals and values on how we wanted to live.

-- Live debt free – After six years of working on our debt we are down to just a mortgage and a car payment.
+Live debt-free – After six years of working on our debt, we are down to just a mortgage and a car payment.

-- Live closer to nature – When we lived in the city we were like everyone else who was trying to keep up with the Jones’s.
+Live closer to nature – When we lived in the city we were like everyone else who was trying to keep up with the Jones’s.
 Now we keep up with the birds and the stars and they don’t cost us a dime.

-Life without chemicals – I am so proud that we’ve converted to a chemical free household.
+Life without chemicals – I am so proud that we’ve converted to a chemical-free household.

 Live on one income – This was a big goal of ours and it took us five years to get this one crossed off our list!
 What a wonderful feeling to know I am now able to stay home and take care of our family, farm, and myself.

 Reuse, recycle and re-purpose – We’re the king and queen of making do with what we have.
 This week’s project is making a picket fence with recycled pallets.

-- Being happy with what we have. – Coming from a very consumer driven society this one sometimes can be a challenge.
+Being happy with what we have. – Coming from a very consumer-driven society this one sometimes can be a challenge.
 How do we rectify this?
 We don’t watch TV that’s filled with commercials, and we don’t allow advertisements into our home.

 We’ve gotten so good at this that it took me six weeks to reason with myself to buy a new pair of sneakers, and if it weren’t for the blister on my foot, they’d still be at the store.

-- Learning to feel satisfied and not deprived. – The day we signed the papers to buy this land our hearts were filled with joy and then the day we sold our house in the city we felt satisfied and excited about the future.
+Learning to feel satisfied and not deprived. – The day we signed the papers to buy this land our hearts were filled with joy and then the day we sold our house in the city we felt satisfied and excited about the future.